Cycling South Lakes Walney Island to Wearmouth

-A six centre self-guided cycling tour Walney Island to Wearmouth across Northern England.
-Includes; 6 nights bed and breakfast en-suite (wherever possible) guesthouse accommodation, 5 days cycling with luggage transfers, emergency back-up, route guide and maps.
-Bike rental can be arranged but would be extra.
+A six centre self-guided cycling tour from Walney Island to Wearmouth across northern England.
+Includes; 6 nights bed and breakfast in en-suite (wherever possible) guesthouse accommodation, 5 days cycling with luggage transfers, 5 days rental of a hybrid touring bike (including delivery at start and pick-up at end), emergency back-up, route details and phone app navigation.

 START of TOUR: Walney Island is on the North West coast of England.